NotMyTschopp/AlienRunner-vTschopp/README.md

 # Alien Runner 2D
 Alien Runner is a simple 2D-game developed with Unity.
 The player controls an alien spaceship with his mouse along the x-axis.
 Goal of the game is to "abduct" as many Humans as possible!
 Mammoths are your fuel.
 For detailed infos about the controls look at the latest [release](https://github.com/NotMyTschopp/AlienRunner-vTschopp/releases).

+Differences compared to the original concept are because of testing results that showed that for example controlling the spaceship with the arrow keys doesn't work out as planned.
+Dinosaurs were changed to mammoths.

 **Important:** this project is a student project, it's not meant to be performant.

 ## Progress